Racial segregation in the United States: Poverty

 One study finds that an area's residential racial segregation increases metropolitan rates of black poverty and overall black-white income disparities, while decreasing rates of white poverty and inequality within the white population.

 Single parenthood

 One study finds that African Americans who live in segregated metro areas have a higher likelihood of single-parenthood than blacks who live in more integrated places.
+Those in poverty also show an increased chance in becoming single parents.

 Public spending

 Research shows that segregation along racial lines contributes to public goods inequalities.
 Whites and blacks are vastly more likely to support different candidates for mayor than whites and blacks in more integrated places, which makes them less able to build consensus.
 The lack of consensus leads to lower levels of public spending.

 Costs

 In April 2017, the Metropolitan Planning Council in Chicago and the Urban Institute, a think-tank located in Washington, DC, released a study estimating that racial and economic segregation is costing the United States billions of dollars every year.
 Statistics (1990–2010) from at least 100 urban hubs were analyzed.
 This study reported that segregation affecting Blacks economically was associated with higher rates of homicide.